403errors/cinetrack-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**CineTrack API** is a RESTful API for managing movies, user watchlists, and reviews.
-It supports CRUD operations for movies and allows users to create and manage their watchlists and reviews.
+**CineTrack API** is a personal watchlist API for movies, TV series, books, anime, and more.
+It allows users to track their favorite entertainment items, write reviews, and manage their watchlists.It supports CRUD operations for movies and allows users to create and manage their watchlists and reviews.

 ## Table of Contents